Williams Landing railway station

-Williams Landing railway station is located on the Werribee line in Victoria, Australia.
-It serves the western Melbourne suburb of Williams Landing, and opened on 28 April 2013.
+Williams Landing railway station is a commuter railway station on the Werribee line, which is part of the Melbourne railway network.
+It serves the western suburb of Williams Landing, in Melbourne, Victoria, Australia.
+Williams Landing station is a ground level premium station, featuring an island platform.
+It opened on 28 April 2013.

 The Western standard gauge line passes to the north of Platform 1.

 History

 In 2008, the State Government announced the station in the Victorian Transport Plan.
 Construction was originally intended to commence during 2010, but eventually started in September 2011, with the station opening on 28 April 2013.
 Construction of the station required the slewing of the existing southern track to make room for the new island platform.

-The cost of the station in 2011 was budgeted at $86 million for the station and $24 million for associated road works, including a road bridge over the line.
+The cost of the station in 2011 was budgeted at $86 million for the station and $24 million for associated road works, including a road overpass over the line.
 The cost was criticised by the Public Transport Users Association as being too high.

-Like the suburb itself, the station was named after the nearby RAAF Williams base, itself named after Sir Richard Williams, an RAAF Chief of Air Force, and the Director General of Civil Aviation between 1946-1955.
+Like the suburb itself, the station was named after the nearby RAAF Williams base, itself named after Sir Richard Williams, an RAAF Chief of Air Force, and the Director General of Civil Aviation between 1946 and 1955.